TerminadaDrep/CPS-XXXX/README.md

 However, for a pool that happens to reside on the other side of the world where network delays might be just over 1 second, this pool will suffer "fork battles" not only with pools awarded the same slot, but also the slot before, and the slot after.
 In other words, this geographically decentralised pool will suffer 3 times the number of slot battles, amounting to 15% of its blocks, and resulting in 7.5% of its blocks getting dropped.
 The numbers are even worse for a pool suffering 2 second network delays because it will suffer 5 times the number of "fork battles" and see 12.5% of its blocks "orphaned".
 This not only results in an unfair reduction in rewards, but also the same magnitude reduction in contribution to the ledger.

 Even the high quality infrastructure of a first world country like Australia is not enough to reliably overcome this problem due to its geographical location.
 But is it reasonable to expect all block producers across the world to receive blocks in under one second whenever the internet becomes congested, or if block size is increased following parameter changes?
-Unfortunately, the penalty for a block producer than cannot sustain this remarkable feat of less than 1 second block receipt and propagation, is 3 times as many "fork battles" resulting in 7.5% "orphaned" blocks rather than 2.5%.
+Unfortunately, the penalty for a block producer that cannot sustain this remarkable feat of less than 1 second block receipt and propagation, is 3 times as many "fork battles" resulting in 7.5% "orphaned" blocks rather than 2.5%.

 Considering that most stake pools are competing over 1% or less in fees, these are big numbers.
 The obvious solution for the remote pool is to move its block producer to a server housed in USA or Europe.
 This illustrates not only the centralisation problem created, but also the reduction in security that flows from running a block producer on someone elses computing hardware.